 Relevant PRC statutory laws and regulations permit payment of dividends by the Company's PRC subsidiaries only out of their retained earnings, if any, as determined in accordance with PRC accounting standards and regulations.
-The Company's PRC subsidiaries transferred nil, nil and \$266,478 to general reserve during the year ended December 31, 2010, 2011 and 2012, respectively.
+As a result of accumulated losses as of December 31, 2009, 2010 and 2011, the Company's PRC subsidiaries did not transfer a portion of their net assets either in the form of dividends, loans or advances.

-11. Capital Structure
+10. Capital Structure